-The Vision 4.15 solution will send emails for Incident Management automation and also Business Intelligence automation using Microsoft Exchange.
+The Vision v4.15 solution will send emails for Incident Management automation and also Business Intelligence automation using Microsoft Exchange.

-The server name / ip address of any Vision 4.15 server installed should be added to the Microsoft Exchange Server SMTP whitelist to allow the Vision software to send emails.
+The server name / IP address of any Vision v4.15 server installed should be added to the Microsoft Exchange Server SMTP whitelist to allow the Vision software to send emails.

 The following information must be made available for the Vision installation process: